 \textit{"The residual risk of decision inconsistency introduced by the AI reviewer remains below the predefined acceptance threshold $(\Delta \leq \delta)$ = 5\%."}

-The threshold-based argument provides quantitative reinforcement to the comparative argument by statistically verifying that observed differences between the AI–human and human–human evaluations remain within the acceptable tolerance range.
+The threshold-based argument provides quantitative support for the comparative argument by statistically verifying that observed differences between AI–human and human–human evaluations remain within an acceptable tolerance range.
 It translates the qualitative claim of “no-worse-than” performance into measurable confidence bounds, thereby strengthening the empirical credibility of the primary argument.

 \textbf{Evidence collection}